 An example of a Pick, Group, and Rank question set up in Qualtrics might look like this:

-Qualtrics data with pick, group and rank questions
+- Qualtrics data with pick, group, and rank questions imported into Q

 To look at the ranking data by itself could be misleading, as the rank for each item is stored in a single variable.
 This means that the rankings for the different groups are all mixed in together.
 In the example above, which is an extreme example, it would be misleading to look at the rankings without knowing whether the ranks were for the most-loved personality, or for the most-hated personality.

 The simplest approach to looking at this data is to crosstabulate the pair of rank and group questions for each item.

 On the Outputs tab, create a new table, and place the "Group" variable for the item in the blue drop-down, and the corresponding "Rank" variable in the brown drop-down.

 This will produce the average rank for the current item/statement.
 To instead see the proportion of actual rank positions, on the Variables and Questions tab, set the "Rank" variable to Categorical.

 The group information can be analyzed across the different items by combining the group variables together as a question.